menu

 Demographics

-The overall education level of Mifflinville is somewhat higher than in the average US city of 21.84%: 28.32% of adults 25 and older in the town have at least a bachelor's degree.
+The overall education level of Mifflinville citizens is substantially higher than the typical US community, as 31.55% of adults in Mifflinville have at least a bachelor's degree, and the average American community has 21.84%.

-The per capita income in Mifflinville in 2022 was $30,647, which is lower middle income relative to Pennsylvania, and middle income relative to the rest of the US.
-This equates to an annual income of $122,588 for a family of four.
+The per capita income in Mifflinville in 2022 was $32,150, which is lower middle income relative to Pennsylvania and the nation.
+This equates to an annual income of $128,600 for a family of four.
 However, Mifflinville contains both very wealthy and poor people as well.

 The people who call Mifflinville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mifflinville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Mifflinville include English, German, Italian, Irish, and French.
+Important ancestries of people in Mifflinville include English, German, Italian, French, and Irish.

 The most common language spoken in Mifflinville is English.
 Other important languages spoken here include Polish and Italian.